naphane/IPSFoobot/README.md

 # IPSFoobot
-IP-Symcon Module for the Foobot Air Sensor from Aiboxlab.
+IP-Symcon Module for the Foobot Air Sensor from Airboxlab.

 **Content**